ACMElabUvic/Willmore/README.md

 **outputs**

-This folder contains the three key data products needed to move forward with additional analyses; 1) a summary of independent detections of wildlife species at each camera site to a 30 minute threshold, 2) the GPS locations of individual camera sites, and 3) covariates associated with each camera site extracted across multiple radius buffers (details below)
+This folder contains the four key data products needed to move forward with additional analyses; 1) the raw detections recorded from cameras (including blank images, nothing has been filtered), 2) a summary of independent detections of wildlife species at each camera site to the standard 30 minute threshold, 3) the GPS locations of individual camera sites, and 4) covariates associated with each camera site extracted across multiple radius buffers (details below)

 **relevant literature**
 This folder provides pdf copies of previously published papers using the Willmore Wilderness remote camera dataset.
 The purpose of this folder is to provide background/information on previously published work using this dataset.
 Note that sample numbers may vary between individual manuscripts due to specifics of individual projects, as well as the multiple deployment designs within the Willmore dataset.